Aphanosauria

 Aphanosauria ("hidden lizards") is an extinct group of reptiles distantly related to dinosaurs (including birds).
 They are at the base of a group known as Avemetatarsalia, one of two main branches of archosaurs.
 The other main branch, Pseudosuchia, includes modern crocodilians.
 Aphanosaurs possessed features from both groups, indicating that they are the oldest and most primitive known clade of avemetatarsalians, at least in terms of their position on the archosaur family tree.
 Other avemetatarsalians include the flying pterosaurs, small bipedal lagerpetids, herbivorous silesaurids, and the incredibly diverse dinosaurs, which survive to the present day in the form of birds.
 Aphanosauria is formally defined as the most inclusive clade containing Teleocrater rhadinus and Yarasuchus deccanensis but not Passer domesticus (house sparrow) or Crocodylus niloticus (Nile crocodile).
 This group was first recognized during the description of Teleocrater.

 Although only known by a few genera, Aphanosaurs had a widespread distribution across Pangaea in the Middle Triassic.
 They were fairly slow quadrupedal long-necked carnivores, a biology more similar to basal archosaurs than to advanced avemetatarsalians such as pterosaurs, lagerpetids, and early dinosaurs.
 In addition, they seemingly possess 'crocodile-normal' ankles (with a crurotarsal joint), showing that 'advanced mesotarsal' ankles (the form acquired by many dinosaurs, pterosaurs, lagerpetids, and advanced silesaurids) were not basal to the whole clade of Avemetatarsalia.
-Nevertheless, they possessed elevated growth rates compared to their contemporaries, indicating that they grew quickly, more like birds than modern reptiles.
+Nevertheless, they possessed elevated growth rates compared to their contemporaries, indicating that they grew quickly, more like birds than other modern reptiles.
 Despite superficially resembling lizards, the closest modern relatives of aphanosaurs are birds.